menu

 Demographics

-The per capita income in Mount Union in 2022 was $22,687, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $90,748 for a family of four.
+The per capita income in Mount Union in 2022 was $25,437, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $101,748 for a family of four.
 However, Mount Union contains both very wealthy and poor people as well.
-Mount Union also has one of the higher rates of people living in poverty in the nation, with 32.25% of its population below the federal poverty line.

-Mount Union is a somewhat ethnically-diverse borough.
 The people who call Mount Union home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Union residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mount Union include German, Irish, Italian, English, and Hungarian.
+Important ancestries of people in Mount Union include German, Irish, English, Polish, and Italian.

 The most common language spoken in Mount Union is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Italian and Spanish.

 Notable & Unique Neighborhood Characteristics